-A related operation, disk unzip, is unzip done on a capped strand, pushing the tube off in the direction of the framing (in diagrammatic world, in the direction of the blackboard framing), as before.
+A related operation, disk unzip, is unzip done on a capped strand, pushing the strand off in the direction of the blackboard framing, as before.
 An example in the line and band notations (with the framing suppressed) is shown below.